top of page

 Kulliki is a licensed psychotherapist with over a decade of experience working with individuals and couples.
 She specializes in helping people with Obsessive-Compulsive Disorder (OCD) (including pure-O), anxiety disorders, and relationship problems (including R-OCD).
 Kulliki is a certified Cognitive and Behavioral Therapist.
 She has extensive training and experience using Cognitive-Behavioral Therapies, integrating Exposure and Response Prevention (ERP), Mindfulness, and Acceptance and Commitment Therapy (ACT) into her clinical practice.

-As a certified couples therapist, she has developed expertise in providing effective psychotherapy to couples struggling with various relationship issues.
-She uses Emotionally Focused Therapy (EFT) to help clients access their emotions on a deeper level to create safe, secure, and loving relationships.
+Kulliki is an expert in providing effective psychotherapy to couples who are struggling with different relationship issues.
+She is a certified couples therapist who uses Emotionally Focused Therapy (EFT) to help clients access their emotions on a deeper level, creating safe, secure, and loving relationships.
+Additionally, Kulliki works with couples who are affected by OCD, including R-OCD.

-Kulliki's career in the field of psychology started in Europe, where she earned her Bachelor of Art and Master of Art in Psychology at Tallinn University in Estonia.
+Kulliki's career in psychology started in Europe, where she earned her Bachelor of Art and Master of Art in Psychology.
 She was trained to work with different populations, treat various conditions, and conduct psychological evaluations for cognitive abilities and personality disorders.
 After moving to the States, she graduated from a Clinical Mental Health Counseling program at Long Island University in New York.
-Kulliki is also trained in classical singing and has a four-year diploma in music.

 PROFESSIONAL AFFILIATIONS